A call center serves as the customers’ first interaction with a company. Thus, call center agents must be properly trained to handle the job.

 What is call center coaching?

-Coaching is a vital practice if you aim to have your call center agents operating at a peak level.
+Coaching is a vital practice if you aim to have your contact center agent performance operating at an optimal level.

-Call center coaching is key to improving agent performance and increasing overall customer satisfaction.
-Providing specific and straightforward feedback and mentoring can inspire your agents to perform at their highest potential.
+The call center coaching process is key to improving agent performance and increasing overall customer satisfaction.
+Providing specific, straightforward feedback and mentoring can inspire your agents to perform at their highest potential.

 In a call center, a team leader or a more experienced co-worker may serve as a coach.
 Explaining “why” and “how” are essential in coaching.
 When agents understand why and how they are to improve, they are more likely to progress.